sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

     * Potential consumers: HA, LB, Switch CLIs, Utils (install/repair images), Life Cycle Manager
     * Use cases: HA, Debuggability, error recovery (reset, power cycle) and fault management, consolidated view of Switch and DPU state
 #### DPU_STATE definition
-npu-dpu-idplane: up refers to the pcie link between the NPU and DPU is operational.
+npu_midplane_link_state: up refers to the pcie link between the NPU and DPU is operational.
 This will be updated by the switch pcied.

-dpu-booted: up refers to SONiC booted on DPU
+dpu_booted_state: up refers to SONiC booted on DPU

-dpu-controlplane: up  refers to all the containers are up and the interfaces are up and dpu is ready to take SDN policy update
+dpu_control_plane_state: up  refers to all the containers are up and the interfaces are up and dpu is ready to take SDN policy update

-dpu-dataplane: up  refers to configuration downloaded the pipeline stages are up and DPU hardware (port/ASIC) is ready to take traffic
+dpu_data_plane_state: up  refers to configuration downloaded the pipeline stages are up and DPU hardware (port/ASIC) is ready to take traffic

 ```
     ChassisStateDB Schema for DPU_STATE